Researching For Answers

 What can help you to learn?

-To start with accept that it is okay not to know all the answers.
+To start with accepting that it is okay not to know all the answers.
 An open, inquisitive mind is the best place to start from.
-It is useful to have a structure to your quest.
+It is useful to have a structure for your quest.
 Know what you want to find out.
 You also need a plan to do something with the information as you get it.
 Remember ‘what you don’t use you lose’.